How to Paint and Upcycle a Plastic Playhouse- A Step By Step Plastic Playhouse Makeover

 Related: Cozy Coupe USPS Mail Truck Makeover

 The best part?
 How fast and simple this Little Tikes Plastic Playhouse Makeover is!
-I did this entire project in just 1 weekend.
+I painted this plastic playhouse in just 1 weekend.

 How to Makeover a Plastic Playhouse Like a Pro